Skip to main content

 When physical therapists use dry needling, it is typically part of a larger treatment plan.

-Dry needling can release or inactivate trigger points to relieve pain or improve range of motion.
-Research suggests that dry needling improves pain control and reduces muscle tension.
-Study findings also show that dry needling can normalize dysfunctions of the motor end plates, from which nerve impulses get transmitted to muscles.
-This can help speed up the patient's return to active rehab.
+Dry needling can inactivate trigger points to relieve pain or improve range of motion.
+Research suggests that dry needling can also improve pain control and reduce muscle tension.
+Study findings also show that dry needling can help with the way our nerves interact with our muscles.
+This can help speed up a person’s ability to return to active rehab.

-As part of their entry-level education, physical therapists are well educated in anatomy and treatment of the body.
-Physical therapists who perform dry needling supplement also obtain specific postgraduate education and training.
+As part of their entry-level education, physical therapists are well trained in anatomy and the treatment of the body.
+Physical therapists who perform dry needling obtain additional specific education and training.
 When contacting a physical therapist for dry needling treatment, be sure to ask about their experience and education.

 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.